BenoitAdam/nullDC4Wii/README.md

 That an additionnal ressources in CPU and we are limited.
 That may would make sense for a WiiU Port.

 We are currently testing a branch with some implementation but it doesn't seem to work.

+### Will Retroachievement be implemented ?

+Probably not, we are super tight on RAM, and it also cost 1/2% of cpu cycle

+### Will Netplay be implemented ?

+Probably not, again, we are very short on RAM/CPU.
+And on Wii we don't have the 100% speed everytime.

 ### How is AI involved in the project ?